CareCru/cc-analytics-wiki/Production.md

   * isCompleted is ignored
   * deletedAt must be null
   * in rare cases when duplicate entries exist for one pmsId, then the maximum totalAmount present across those records is used in the evaluation
-  * `note that isDeletedFromPms is not evaluated at this point`
+  * `Note: isDeletedFromPms is not evaluated at this point`
 * Appointments
   * uses estimatedRevenue
   * startDate must be current day or in the future